*This post may contain affiliate links for which I earn commissions.*

 You then hang these on your trees and hopefully, they’ll scare the birds away.
 I’ll let you know if this method is successful.

-4. Hang Some Decoys In Your Trees
+4. Hang A Predator Decoy In Your Trees

 It’s still worth a try if you only hang the decoys while the fruit is ripening and then take them down after you’ve harvested it.

-You can even purchase owl decoys with in-built speakers.
+You can even purchase plastic owl decoys with in-built speakers.
 These speakers will emit sounds of beating wings, predator cries or distress calls.

-5. Hang Some Windchimes In Your Trees
+5. Hang Some Wind Chimes In Your Trees

 Once again, this method may work for a while until the birds get used to the sound of the chimes.